reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 - `CODE_GIT_BRANCH` - This is either the HEAD of a branch, e.g., `main` or `trunk`, or a specific git tag, e.g., `v23.08.27` or even a commit hash.

-- `SETTINGS_ROLE` - This is the ARN of the role to be assumed from the account `CloudOps`, that gives access to the CodeCommit repository of settings.
+- `READ_SETTINGS_ROLE` - This is the ARN of the role to be assumed from the account `CloudOps`, that gives access to the CodeCommit repository of settings.

 - `SETTINGS_GIT_URL` - This is the HTTPS (GRC) reference of the CodeCommit repository.
 Note the specific access method that is handled with the `git-remote-codecommit` package, something like `codecommit::eu-west-1://SpaSettings`.

 - `SETTINGS_GIT_BRANCH` - This is usually the HEAD of the branch `main`, but you can tweak this if needed.

-- `TARGET_UPDATE_ROLE` - This is the ARN of the role to be assumed from the Account automation, that allow the deployment of SPA cloud resources such as Lambda functions, DynamoDB tables, CloudWatch dashboards, etc.
+- `DEPLOY_ENVIRONMENT_ROLE` - This is the ARN of the role to be assumed from the account `Automation`, that allows the deployment of SPA cloud resources such as Lambda functions, DynamoDB tables, CloudWatch dashboards, etc.

 ### Allow CodeBuild to read private settings and to act on target AWS account